albertdow/mcp-datapi/README.md

   - `get_jobs`: find the jobs available, optionally add a filter based on status.
     Returns a list of job ids.
   - `download_job_result`: downloads the job result using job id.
+  - `get_all_collections`: gets all available collection ids in the catalogue.
+  - `get_collection_by_id`: fetches information for a specified collection.

 - Environment variable support using `.env`.